Weight Loss Medication

 • Need for adjustment of other diabetes medications

-If you don't have diabetes, you won't experience dramatic blood sugar symptoms when stopping Ozempic, though your fasting glucose might increase slightly while staying in the normal range.
+If you don't have diabetes, you won't experience dramatic blood sugar symptoms when stopping Ozempic.
+Your fasting glucose might increase slightly while staying in the normal range.

 Reduced digestive side effects